ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

   - If we did some point to point communication we could tell rank 0 to start reading the rank 1 file as soon as it was ready

 MPI can sometimes be a much simpler approach than shared memory, even when you are working on multiple cores of the same node.
-Sometimes MPI is an absolute brain destroyer when you are trying to debug it, because all your debug messages overlap or appear out of order.
+Sometimes MPI is an absolute brain destroyer when you are trying to debug it, because all your debug messages overlap or appear out of order, though using [logging]({{page.root}}{%link _episodes/Debugging.md%}#logging-with-logging) can certainly help out here.

 At the end of the day you should chose a solution that will work for your use case which includes one that you can implement in a reasonable amount of time.
 (Your time is more valuable than computer time!)

-### Hybrid parallel processing
+## Hybrid parallel processing
 It is possible to access the combined CPU and RAM of multiple nodes all at once by making use of a hybrid processing scheme.
 In such a scheme a program will use MPI to dispatch a bunch of primary processes, one per node, which in turn control multiple worker processes within each node which share memory using OpenMP.